 Similar actions are underway in the city of Hue, in Viet Nam.
-The city includes a historic colonial district that is being preserved and revitalized as a tourist attraction with a walkable area for residents and tourists.
-The city is planting trees and creating more green spaces while at the same time encouraging more cottage industries that sustain the indigenous livelihoods such as bronze handicrafts, silk embroideries and textiles.
+The city includes a historic colonial district that is being preserved and revitalized as a walkable area for residents and a tourist attraction.
+The city is planting trees and creating more green spaces while at the same time encouraging more cottage industries, rather than large scale factories.

 In Bhopal, India, the government has rehabilitated pumping stations at Bhopal’s Upper Lake.
 They now provide not only six million gallons of water a day for the city but they also act as a tourist attract and green area for local residents.